dannygreg/DGGHotKey/Readme.md

 ## Usage

 The API, whilst horribly undocumented, is fairly trivial.
-Create a PTKeyCombo using a keycode and modifier mask, then register it with a handler block.
+Create a DGGKeyCombo using a keycode and modifier mask, then register it with a handler block.

 Boom!
 Your block will be invoked whenever the hotkey is pressed.